The Dark Side of Gravity: Effects of discontinuities

 Over a negligible timescale compared to the universe age and in the weak field approximation, the propagation time $t_{2}-t_{1}$ from $r_{1}$ to $r_{2}$ is given by:

 where $\phi(r)$ stands for the gravitational potential at r.
+The immediate consequence of this is that the discontinuities are expected to scan very rapidly regions of weak gravitational fields and spend much more time where the gravitational fields are the strongest i.e. in the vicinity of matter where we should find them most of the time.

-We find that the discontinuity takes 26000 and 9 years to travel through the solar and earth potential respectively e.g from vanishing potential at infinity to the potential reached at the surface of the objects.
+We find that a discontinuity in the solar system would take 26000 and 9 years to travel through the solar and earth potentials respectively i.e. from vanishing potential at infinity to the potential reached at the surface of the objects.
 The Pioneer effect seems to tell us that the discontinuity was at around 12.5 A.U from the sun in 1983, the time when Pioneer 11 detected the very steep rise up of the effect.
 It follows that it must have reached the Jovian potential well and started to fall inside it in 1997 while it will reach the earth potential in 2104.
 It is thus now already falling in the potential wells of Jupiter and the outer planets Saturn, Uranus and Neptune, which might be correlated with the unexplained activity of Saturn's satellite Encelade and perturbed magnetic field of Uranus.